ssheth7/ctf-writeups/hackthebox/Curling/README.md

 And with the credentials floris:Curling2018! we are able to login to the admin panel.
 ![Alt text](images/4.png)
 ## Foothold
 After poking around, we find a media panel to upload pictures, so I tried to upload a php reverse shell but it gave me notice telling me that the file was unsafe.
 But I did find a php editor where we can edit the php to give me a reverse shell and then use the preview feature to trigger it.
+The php shell I used is available here: http://pentestmonkey.net/tools/web-shells/php-reverse-shell.
 ![Alt text](images/5.png)
 and
 ![Alt text](images/6.png)